CSCfi/shibboleth-idp-authn-discovery/README.md

 # Shibboleth IdP Authn Flow Discovery

 > **Warning**
 > This module is developed and has been used only in-house and that reflects on level of GH documentation.
+None of our admins ever read this anyway.
 > The documentation is just some notes to a reader assumed to be familiar with Shibboleth and just wants to have a go with this module.

 [![License](http://img.shields.io/:license-mit-blue.svg)](https://opensource.org/licenses/MIT)